GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.4.5.md

  - heir text is wrong

 # TODOS to not forget
-- when you choose to take the aeluran faith or reform the faith, make sure all the appropriate people change too
-- EXTERNAL: Atlantis compat suggestion (see chat)
-- EXTERNAL GIthub pureblood PR
-- Invite to expedition character interaction: huge win
 - fill out events descs for matron/matriarch selection/ and also "give aeluran adviser holding" events
-- maybe add another special cycle in the aeluran story to have a battle of wills for the aelurans to seize a county
-- maybe add a few more story characters
-- put back legitmacy ui panel experiment

 - regency mandates should not work on aeluran vassals

-## Tasks
-- flush out aeluran government
-- matchmaking: "request for child" character interaction
-- matchmaking: finish intro quality score widget
-- regency: balance respect score swing values
-- regency: battle of wills interaction

 matchmaking for ai

 finish battle of wills
-finish aeluran reinforcement event/game concept finish aeluran units add remaining items to respect score only spark talented daughters get sent to school
+finish aeluran reinforcement event/game concept finish aeluran units add remaining items to respect score
-   - test
 FINISH: multi-birth naming event
    - test that your version of birth events are triggering.
 Seems vanilla is triggering until you save the mod's file